sarahpenir/sarahpenir.github.io/_posts/2017-10-08-how-to-run-a-process-as-a-background.md

   - pgrep
   - ps
   - top
 excerpt: "To my disappointment, much of my experience in wrangling DNA sequences involves short bacterial genomes.
-My workstation, which features a 4.0-Ghz 8-core processor and 32 Gb RAM, has been sufficient for my purposes thus far, but only until I encountered the problem of aligning 147 whole-genome sequences prior to tree building.
+My workstation, which features a 4.0-Ghz 8-core processor and 32 Gb RAM, had been sufficient for my purposes thus far, but only until I encountered the problem of aligning 147 whole-genome sequences prior to tree building.
 Even though MAFFT allows multithreading, my workstation will still take weeks to complete the process.
 Using our project-based server suddenly became compulsory."
 ---

 To my disappointment, much of my experience in wrangling DNA sequences involves short bacterial genomes.
-My workstation, which features a 4.0-Ghz 8-core processor and 32 Gb RAM, has been sufficient for my purposes thus far, but only until I encountered the problem of aligning 147 whole-genome sequences prior to tree building.
+My workstation, which features a 4.0-Ghz 8-core processor and 32 Gb RAM, had been sufficient for my purposes thus far, but only until I encountered the problem of aligning 147 whole-genome sequences prior to tree building.
 Even though MAFFT allows multithreading, my workstation will still take weeks to complete the process.
 Using our project-based server suddenly became compulsory.

 <!-- readmore -->